bcgov/nr-alm-ops/oracledb-jmeter/README.md

 oc -n <project namespace> create secret generic jmeter-oradb-info --from-env-file=.env

 # If using an encrypted connection , then Create a corresponding secret to mount the trust store certificate from your local #workstation
-oc create secret generic jmeter-oradb-wallet --from-file=ojdbc.properties=<path to file on local workstation> --from-file=truststore.p12=<path to file on local workstation>
+oc -n <project namespace> create secret generic jmeter-oradb-wallet --from-file=ojdbc.properties=<path to file on local workstation> --from-file=truststore.p12=<path to file on local workstation>

 # Delete any existing pod of the same name
 oc -n <project namespace> delete pod/jmeter-oradb --ignore-not-found=true